 - Greeting – Greeting applet allows you to pre-set a recorded voice or entry greeting option.
 You can upload any line, record it using your own phone, upload an 8000 Hz Mono.wav file or just let Robocop speak for you.
 Also, If you want to dynamically change the recorded greeting message at the time of the call, you can enter your application URL in the textbox which should return a .wav file when fetched.

-Connect – Using this applet you can connect the caller to a user, group or a number.
+- Connect – Using this applet you can connect the caller to a user, group, or number.

 You can Activate the following in Connect applet

 - Dial a user or a group (group recommended always)